 Individualized discharge planning should include appropriate referral to a primary health care provider familiar with pharmacological treatments for opioid withdrawal, nutritional and family supportive resources and infant neurodevelopmental assessment.
-Communicating with the infant’s biological (or where necessary, foster care) family and the primary HCP about the discharge plan and follow up is essential.
-In some situations, where adequate medical and social follow up is available, infants may be discharged home on pharmacological support .
+Communicating with the infant’s biological (or where necessary, foster care) family and the primary HCP about the discharge plan and follow-up is essential.
+In some situations, when adequate medical and social follow-up is available, infants may be discharged home on pharmacological support .
 There are a few studies, for a select group of infants, which have demonstrated that infants can be managed safely in an outpatient setting without increasing treatment time .
 Benefits of home-based detoxification include: decreasing length of hospital stay and associated health care costs, promoting infant–caretaker attachment and increasing breastfeeding rates .
 Of course, these benefits must be weighed against possible risks.
-Before discharge, the infant should be demonstrating tolerance of pharmacological tapering, with consistent withdrawal scores < 8, and have a clear, documented weaning plan in place for the HCP and family to follow.
+Before discharge, the infant should be demonstrating tolerance of pharmacological tapering, with consistent withdrawal scores < 8.
+Also, a clear, documented medications weaning plan should be in place for the HCP and family to follow.
 Other community referrals to consider may include ongoing maternal substance abuse treatment programs, public health and child and youth services, a community support worker, infant development programs and/or parenting support groups.
 Also, the families and/or guardians must show they can provide a supportive and safe home environment .

 Opioid-dependent mothers should be informed that their infant, who has been exposed to natural, semi-synthetic or synthetic opioids during pregnancy, will require observation for symptoms and signs of neonatal withdrawal following birth.
 Antenatal consultation by perinatology, paediatrics and/or neonatology is encouraged.